 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Quinoa is high in protein and relatively low-glycemic, but it’s limited to phase 2 or 3 for the original South Beach Diet.
 (I was confused about this for a long time, since quinoa is a seed rather than a grain, but the latest book, The South Beach Diet Supercharged, clearly lists quinoa as phase 2.)
-This was lower in carbs than traditional Tabbouleh, but f you want a salad with less carbs, use less quinoa and more cucumbers and herbs.
+This was lower in carbs than traditional Tabbouleh, but if you want a salad with even fewer carbs, use less quinoa and more cucumbers and herbs.

 Find More Recipes Like This One: